CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * target attribute types are valid PostgreSQL types (integer, text, boolean, etc...),
 * helper functions for validation and translation rules exist and have the propre number of parameters and types,
 * the flag indicating if the description is in sync with the validation/translation rules is set to TRUE,
-* the return type of the translation functions match the targetAttributeType specified in the translation table.
+* the return type of the translation functions match the target_attribute_type specified in the translation table.

 **Example translation table**